 The American Board of Neuroscience Nursing (ABNN) is the independent, not-for-profit corporation established to design, implement, and evaluate a certification program for professional nurses involved in the specialty practice of neuroscience nursing and its subspecialties.

 ABNN is solely responsible for the development, administration, and evaluation of the Certified Neuroscience Registered Nurse (CNRN®) and Stroke Certified Registered Nurse (SCRN®) certification and recertification programs.
-The mission of ABNN is to advance neuroscience nurses' practice and contributions to neurological health through certification of registered nurses.
-ABNN's vision is for every person with neurological health needs to receive excellent care from ABNN-certified registered nurses.
+The mission of ABNN is to promote and advance the practice of neuroscience nursing through specialty certification.
+ABNN's vision is that every person with neurological health needs receives care from ABNN certified registered nurses.

 Per its bylaws, ABNN’s purpose is to